 LLCs Provide Better Liability Protection for Real Estate Investments

-Most people form businesses to protect their personal assets from liability for debts and obligations of the business (inside liability).
-Inside liability protection prevents a successful litigant from going after a business owner’s personal assets to satisfy a business obligation.
+Most people form businesses to protect their personal assets from liability for business debts and obligations (inside liability).
+Inside liability protection prevents a successful litigant from going after a founder’s personal assets to satisfy a business obligation.

-While both LLCs and corporations protect against inside liability, LLCs have an advantage that corporations do not: LLCs can also use charging order protection to protect the business assets from the debts and obligations of the member.
+While both LLCs and corporations protect against inside liability, LLCs have an advantage that corporations do not: LLCs can also use charging order protection to protect the business assets from the owner’s debts and obligations.
 This two-way protection is especially beneficial to real estate investors, who often have multiple investments to protect.

-To maintain protection, business entities must operate as businesses (and not as alter egos of the owners) under a set of requirements called corporate formalities.
+To maintain their liability protection, business entities must operate as businesses (and not as the owners’ alter egos) under a set of requirements called corporate formalities.
 Failure to follow corporate formalities can result in loss of liability protection (through a remedy known as veil-piercing).
 Because LLCs have fewer corporate formalities than corporations, they are at less risk for veil-piercing claims.

 LLCs Can be Used to Create Multiple Levels of Liability Protection